 If you want to train with heart rate, or just keep digital tabs on what your ticker is doing, there are many good options for heart-rate monitors.

-First you need to determine if you want a cycling computer, a watch or a smartphone app.
-From there, you can get into the specifics of each type.
-If you already have a relatively new computer or a smartphone, you may only need the heart-rate strap.
+First you need to determine if you want to use a a smartwatch, cycling computer or a smartphone app to view and record your heart-rate data.
+From there, you can get into the specifics of each type of compatible monitors.

 Three types of heart-rate monitors: Watch, cycling computer and smartphone